africanvisionmalawi/avm-site/src/pages/events/pedal-power-malawi-may-2021.md

 - cycle

 ---
 You may have heard about our amazing sponsored bike rides through Malawi over the last few years.
+Are you up for it?

 Would you like to join us next year?
 After incredible cycle rides in 2018 and 2019, we have 2 more planned for 2020. **THIS WILL NOW TAKE PLACE NEXT YEAR 2021, DATES YET TO BE AGREED.** Get inspired by watching the[ 2019 Video here!!](https://vimeo.com/352330947)